No country for old #vinhao or as @sommelierfou would say, “Apocalypse Vinhão.”

 Architectural wonder of Monverde Wine Experience Hotel @vinhoverdeCA #visitvihnoverderegion

-Casa de Vilacentinho Vinho Verde Grande Escolha 2014, Vinho Verde, Portugal
+Casa de Vilacetinho Vinho Verde Grande Escolha 2014, Vinho Verde, Portugal

 The lost art and singular reason for blending endemic is found here in three A’s and one L. Here with avesso, arinto, azal and loureiro all aboard the mineral train with variegated tannin and salinity in tow.
 Pear skin, a touch of botrytis in the guise of banana bring warmth and sumptuousness to the palate though in the end all is qualified by terrific acidity.
 Drink 2016-2019.
 Tasted March 2016